mendesimage/Luminosity-Windows-11-Theme-Pack/README.md

 **This is a Beta release.**
 While the themes have been tested, they are not final.
 Expect issues, unfinished features, and visual inconsistencies.
 Feedback is appreciated!

+Theme JSON is up to date, but README information likely isn't!

 ## Installation Guide

 <details>